Grill Masters Club Ultimate Guide to Grilling Techniques

-- Spread your burning briquettes (briquettes should be glowing) evenly over the grate
+- Spread your burning briquettes (briquettes should be glowing) evenly over the grate.

-- Carefully replace the cooking grate and place your food directly over the hot coals
+- Carefully replace the cooking grate and place your food directly over the hot coals.

 - Keep an eye on the temperature (most grills have a built in thermometer installed on the lid).
-If it starts burning too hot, trim the vent flows by closing them slightly
+If it starts burning too hot, trim the vent flows by closing them slightly.

 Indirect Charcoal Grilling

-While the direct method is great for quick dishes and food that needs to be in and out of the fire quick, the indirect method is for dishes that take longer to cook such as roasts, bread, or cake.
+While the direct method is great for quick dishes and food that needs to be in and out of the fire quickly, the indirect method is for dishes that take longer to cook such as roasts, bread, or cake.

 - As with direct grilling, begin by opening the lid and bowl vents all the way.

-- Using a pair of tongs, arrange your glowing briquettes at each side of the charcoal grate
+- Using a pair of tongs, arrange your glowing briquettes at each side of the charcoal grate.

 - Pour a little water into a drip tray and carefully set it between the arrangement of hot briquettes.

 - Lower the cooking grate back into place and set your food above the drip tray in the center of the grate.

 - Pop the lid back on and wait for your food to cook for its allotted amount of time.

 Modified or 50/50 Charcoal Grilling

 This third method for charcoal grilling is best for chicken breasts, game hens, and sausages.
 It requires a little more finagling of your briquette placement, but it is quite easy to do once you get the hang of it.

 - Get your bowl and lid vents open to optimize the airflow.

 - Put all your briquettes on one side of the charcoal grate.

 - Put some water in a drip pan on the other side of the grate.

 - Place the cooking grate, then sear your meat quickly over direct heat from the coals.
 Be sure to sear both sides.

 - Once you have seared both sides of your meat, it can also be slid over to the drip pan side to finish cooking.

 - Put any other food that needs to be cooked more slowly over the drip pan.

 Direct / Modified / Indirect Heat Gas Grilling

-The techniques for using a gas grill for direct, indirect, and modified or 50/50 grilling are pretty much the same as for charcoal grilling, but rather than spreading your charcoal briquettes, you turn your gas burners on or off depending on which of the three methods you are employing.
+The techniques for using a gas grill for direct, indirect, and modified or 50/50 grilling are pretty much the same as for charcoal grilling.
+However, rather than spreading your charcoal briquettes, you turn your gas burners on or off depending on which of the three methods you are employing.

 Direct Gas Grilling

 - Fire up all the jets/burners and max out the heat.

 - Preheat for about 5-10 minutes with the lid closed.

 - Throw your food on the cooking grate directly above the burners.

 - Flip and remove as needed.

 Indirect Heat Gas Grilling (Roast/Bake)

-- Light up all the burners and turn them all the way up
+- Light up all the burners and turn them all the way up.

 - Preheat for 5-10 minutes with the lid closed.

 - Shut off the middle burner and arrange food over the unlit burner.

-- Turn the burners down to medium, and then close the lid
+- Turn the burners down to medium, and then close the lid.

-- Remove from the grill after cook time has elapsed
+- Remove from the grill after cook time has elapsed.

 Modified (50/50) Gas Grilling

-- Get all burners lit and going at full heat
+- Get all burners lit and going at full heat.

-- Preheat for 5-10 minutes with the lid closed
+- Preheat for 5-10 minutes with the lid closed.

 - With just one burner on full blast, sear your food to lock in the flavor.

 - Slide seared food over to the unlit side to finish cooking slowly.

 Gas grills are better for quick meals cooked up outdoors, but they lack the flavor of the slower preparing and more work intensive charcoal grills.
-You can buy flavor-enhancing briquettes for your gas grill to give it a smokier flavor, but many grillers feel that the flavor a charcoal grill provides makes it worth the extra effort.
+You can buy flavor-enhancing briquettes for your gas grill to give it a smokier flavor, but many grilling gurus feel that the flavor a charcoal grill provides makes it worth the extra effort.

 Master Techniques for Spit Roasting

 Turning the meat has long been a chore that consumed entire workdays for households.
-During the Middle Ages, massive cuts of spitroasted meat would feed a nobleman and his entire household.
+During the Middle Ages, massive cuts of spit-roasted meat would feed a nobleman and his entire household.
 Young male servants called spit jacks were given the onerous duty of slowly rotating the meat for hours at a time until it was properly prepared.

 - Slowly rotating meat on a spit makes it brown and caramelize evenly over the entire surface.

 - Spit roasting allows meat and poultry to self-baste as their melting fat and juices are recirculated through the meat over and over as they roast over the flames.

 - Spit roasted meat is always cooked evenly

 - The slower you cook meat, the more tender and succulent it will be

--Spitroasting can be done over charcoal, gas, wood, on a campfire, or even in a fireplace.
+- Spit roasting can be done over charcoal, gas, wood, on a campfire, or even in a fireplace.